MadMatcher/MadLib/docs/MadLib-Technical-Guide.md

 The above workflow is a very standard ML workflow for classification.
 For the EM setting it raises the following questions:

-* How to create the features?
-We do this by using a set of heuristics that analyze the columns of Tables A and B, and use a set of well-known similarity functions and tokenizers.
+* **How to create the features?** We do this by using a set of heuristics that analyze the columns of Tables A and B, and use a set of well-known similarity functions and tokenizers.
 We discuss more below.

-* How to create training data?
-You may already have a set of labeled tuple pairs (perhaps obtained from a related project).
+* **How to create training data?** There are two scenarios:
+   + You may already have a set of labeled tuple pairs (perhaps obtained from a related project).
 In that case you can just use that data.
+We call this **passive learning**.
-But a very common scenario is that you do not have anything yet, and you don't know where to start.
-In general, you cannot just take a random sample of tuple pairs from the candidate set C then label them, because it is very likely that this sample will contain very few true matches, and thus is not a very good sample for training matcher M. We provide a solution to this problem that uses active learning to select a few hundreds "good" examples (that is, tuple pairs) from the candidate set C for you to label.
+   + But a more common scenario is that you do not have anything yet, and you don't know where to start.
+In general, you cannot just take a random sample of tuple pairs from the candidate set C then label them, because it is very likely that this sample will contain very few true matches, and thus is not a very good sample for training matcher M. We provide a solution to this problem that examines the tuple pairs in the set C to select a few hundreds "good" examples (that is, tuple pairs) for you to label.
+This is called **active learning** in the ML literature.

-* How to scale?
-If Tables A and B have millions of tuples (which is very commmon in practice), the candidate set C (obtained after blocking) can be huge, having 100M to 1B tuple pairs or more.
+* **How to scale?** If Tables A and B have millions of tuples (which is very commmon in practice), the candidate set C (obtained after blocking) can be huge, having 100M to 1B tuple pairs or more.
 This would create several serious problems:
    + Featurizing C, that is, converting each tuple pair in C into a feature vector can take hours or days.
 We provide a fast solution to this problem, using Spark on a cluster of machines.
    + Using active learning to select a few hundreds "good" tuple pairs from the candiate set C for you to label is going to be very slow, because C is so large and conceptually we have to examine all tuple pairs in C to select the "good" ones.
+We provide a solution that takes a far smaller sample S from C (having say just 5M tuple pairs), then performs active learning on S (not on C) to select "good" examples for you to label.
+As mentioned earlier, S cannot be a random sample of C because in that case it is likely to contain very few true matches, and thus is not a good sample from which to select "good" examples to label.
+   + The default way that we do active learning, say on S, is in the **batch mode**.
+That is, we examine all examples in S, select 10 "good" examples, ask you to label them as match/non-match, then re-examine the examples in S, select another 10 "good" examples, ask you to label those, and so on.
+This sometimes has a lag time: you label 10 examples, submit, then *must wait a few seconds before you are given the next 10 examples to label*.
+To avoid such lag time, we provide a solution that do active learning in the **continuous mode**.
+In this mode, you do not have to wait and can just label continuously.
+The downside is that you may have to label a bit more examples (compared to the batch mode) to reach the same matching accuracy.

+* **What are the runtime environments?** We provide 3 runtime environments:
+     + **Spark on a cluster of machines**: This is well suited for when you have a lot of data.
+     + **Spark on a single machine**: Use this if you do not have a lot of data, or if you want to test your PySpark script before you run it on a cluster of machines.
+     + **Pandas on a single machine**: Use this if you do not have a lot of data and you do not know Spark or do not want to run it.

+* **How to label examples?**

 ## Understanding Entity Matching